BRAVO68WEB/mike/README.md

 ###### Badosz:
 > Used to power the images commands!
 1. Join https://discord.gg/DfqHd6U
-2. Ask Badsoz kindly for an API key.
+2. Ask Badosz kindly for an API key.
 3. Replace `BADOSZ_API_TOKEN` with the provided API key.

 ###### Genius.com: